RepTrak/docx-to-html/README.md

 # docx-to-html
 Converting .docx to .html

-Exploring BeautifulSoup or docx-parser-converter 0.5.1.2
+Exploring tools like BeautifulSoup or docx-parser-converter, may also attempt to convert from .docx to .pdf to .html, or .docx to .xml to .html.

+Running Python 3.9.13